 U.S. Hosts embrace a "learn and share" model of cross-cultural exchange.
-MESA Stewards are as eager to share their agricultural traditions and techniques as they are to learn about innovations in sustainable agriculture.
+MESA's international interns (aka Stewards) are as eager to share their agricultural traditions and techniques as they are to learn about innovations in sustainable agriculture.
 Hosts and Stewards develop a collaborative and open dialogue, resulting in meaningful training experiences, professional networking and often life-long friendships.

 The common denominator linking our Hosts is their commitment to MESA's mission of: sponsoring a new generation of agrarian leaders, linking current innovations with global traditions in sustainable agriculture to promote land stewardship, localized economies, and cultural awareness.

 MESA’s largest program is geared toward small and mid-scale sustainable farms, agricultural education and research centers throughout the United States.
 CTP Hosts provide room, board and fixed monthly fees.
 CTP Stewards are first-time, international program participants with agricultural experience and aspirations.
 Stewards are nominated by MESA's Global Partners and/or carefully screened by MESA.

 Example Hosts: Hidden Villa Farm & Wilderness Center, Bobolink Dairy & Bakeyard, Dripping Springs Garden, Dickinson College Farm

 The NLP is for sustainable operations offering wages and seeking to host successful MESA Steward alumni with prior U.S. training experience and advanced agricultural skills, particularly in farm and/or sustainable supply chain management.
 Each season MESA invites a select group of successful Steward alumni to apply for the NLP.